James Elston

 Back boilers are incredibly inefficient when compared to modern combi boilers, with energy efficiency of only 70%, far below the government-mandated 86% minimum.

-On top of this, a significant portion of the money you pay for heating is wasted due to back boilers relying on warmth from the fireplace to warm the water inside.
-For these reasons, it is not a good idea to use a back boiler.
+Additionally, a significant portion of the money you pay for heating is wasted due to back boilers relying on warmth from the fireplace to warm the water inside.
+For these reasons,.

 What is a Baxi Bermuda Back Boiler?